SoftHu/tos_avg/En/QuestTalkObjectiveNode_1738369380329593.md

 I'm Kon!]
 1738369888274570 -->1768545209125798[<b>Speaker 👉 Musashi:</b>

-Pleasure to meet you both.
+Well it's a pleasure to meet you both.
-You two are…
-]
+And you two are...
+...]
 1768545209125798 -->1768545232629671[<b>Speaker 👉 Kon:</b>

 SIBLINGS!]
 1768545232629671 -->1768545250768808[<b>Speaker 👉 Musashi:</b>

-Of course, I can see the family resemblance.
+Of course...
+I can see the resemblance now.
-I wanted to be the first to lay eyes on our new neighbors.

 I should be getting back to the shop.
 Come find me if you ever want to go fishing.

-See you soon,
+See you soon, &lbrace;playername&rbrace;.]
-&lbrace;playername&rbrace;.]
 1768545250768808 -->1738370113018005[End]
 1738369637289097 -->1742696668586266[<b>Speaker 👉 Musashi:</b>

 You must be the new resident of Seikyu.
-I’m Musashi.
+I'm Musashi.
 I run the general store in town.
 If you need anything, just let me know.
-I’m sure you’ll want a few things for the old farmhouse.
+I'm sure you'll want a few things for the old farmhouse.
 I can also buy anything you make here.

-Just leave it in that consignment box over there and I’ll pick it up in the mornings.
+Just leave what you want to sell in this box.
+And I'll come collect it in the mornings..
-If you can find it, I can sell it.
-Can’t have you running out of money.
+If you've got it, I can sell it!
+Can't have you running out of money.

 But you look like you know how to hustle some coins together…]